washingtonstateuniversity/WSUWP-Plugin-Search/README.md

 }
 ```

+## Stored Data

+Most basic parts of a post are matched with the default document structure before storing.
+To adjust the data sent with the request to Elasticsearch, use the `wsuwp_search_post_data` filter.
+Note that if any additional keys are appended, you may need to adjust the Elasticsearch scheme for results to return as expected.

 ## Post Type Support

 Posts and pages are supported by default.
 Use the `wsuwp_search_post_types` filter to manage the list of post types that should be indexed in Elasticsearch.
 Use `WSU\Search\get_post_types()` to retrieve a list of post types that support WSUWP Search.